The theory underlying Midnight Basketball® is very simple in the short term and very sophisticated over the longer term.

 We also have been reminded of the importance of evidence-based early years intervention showing the earlier children are engaged with these activities the greater the longer-term outcomes possible, that is, when introduced at a younger age (ages 5-6) or at the start of primary school rather than high school years.
 We have discovered that this is a large gap and about which we aim to do a lot more.

 This work is continuing through 2019.

 Midnight Basketball® has refuted much conventional thinking.
-It has proven that you can engage, motivate, and positively impact young people deemed to be disengaged, unapproachable and difficult, if not previously thought impossible to engage and work with.
-We have successfully proven time and time again the ability of our youth to successfully participate in this type of pro-social, sports based structured activity.
+It has proven that you can engage, motivate, and positively impact teenagers deemed to be disengaged, unapproachable and difficult, if not previously thought impossible to engage and work with.
+We have successfully proven time and time again the ability of our teenagers to successfully participate in this type of pro-social, sports based structured activity.

 Our experience is that when they understand the reason and value of these structures and rules, their attitude and approach changes to the positive, greater benefits are apparent and they step up admirably.

 The Midnight Basketball® Program Model is a ‘standalone’ program, so relies heavily on engaging and training local partners/supporters to set up and drive the program with hands-on participation.
-By modelling so closely on Club Basketball and Association sport, we have been able to showcase our youth successfully participating in this type of program, thus start to implement our longer-term objective of migrating the youth participants to Club or mainstream sport, and for the program to be much more closely aligned with local Clubs; ensuring more sustainable community engagement opportunities.
+By modelling so closely on Club Basketball and Association sport, we have been able to showcase our teenage participants successfully participating in this type of program, thus start to implement our longer-term objective of migrating the participants to Club or mainstream sport, and for the program to be much more closely aligned with local Clubs; ensuring more sustainable and deeper community engagement opportunities.